How to become a Sole Trader

 10) Complete tax returns before 31 October each year

-Finally, when you register as a Sole Trader, you are obliged to file Income Tax Returns before 31 October each year.
-Note that your first Income Tax return is due the following year after you set up – i.e. if you register as a Sole Trader in Ireland in 2022, your first tax return is due in 2023.
+Finally, when registering as a Sole Trader, you must file Income Tax Returns before 31st October each year.
+Note that your first Income Tax return is due the following year after you set up – i.e. if you register as a Sole Trader in Ireland in 2023, your first tax return is due in 2024.

-Income Tax Returns are self-assessed, which means that you need to calculate your own tax bill or outsource the requirement to an accountant.
-They are required even if you made a loss or your business had minimal trading and any late filings will incur fines and penalties.
+Income Tax Returns are self-assessed, meaning you need to calculate your tax bill or outsource the requirement to an accountant.
+They are required even if you made a loss or your business had minimal trading, and any late tax filings will incur fines and penalties.

 Starting out as a Sole Trader

-Setting up as a Sole Trader is straightforward and relatively quick when compared to setting up a Limited Company.
-There are certain risks involved with starting out as a Sole Trader and we advise that you learn about the difference between a Sole Trader and a Limited Company if you’re not sure which route to go down.
+Setting up as a Sole Trader is straightforward and relatively quick compared to setting up a Limited Company.
+There are certain risks involved with starting as a Sole Trader, and we advise that you learn about the difference between a Sole Trader and a Limited Company if you need help deciding which route to go down.